-Up to six units of a single language or six upper division units of complementary studies may, with the approval of a departmental advisor, also be counted as International Relations electives in fulfillment of major requirements.
+Up to 6 units of a single language or 6 upper-division units of Complementary Studies may, with the approval of a departmental advisor, also be counted as International Relations electives in fulfillment of major requirements.

 Note: Courses fulfilling the IR major core requirement may not be taken on a CR/NC basis.

 |Lifelong Learning and Self-Development (LLD)||LD||3||E|